brannondorsey/apibuilder/README.md

 And from the static `Database` class:

 - `Database::init_connection($host, $database, $table, $username, $password)` creates a database connection.
-Static method is called from inside `API::__construct()` so if you have already initialized an API object you should not need to use this static method unless the database has been closed.
+This static method is called from inside `API::__construct()` so if you have already initialized an API object you should not need to use this static method unless the database has been closed.
 - `Database::close_connection()` closes the MySQLi database connection.
 - `Database::execute_sql($mysql_query_string)` executes the MySQL statement provided as its parameter and returns a boolean representing it's success.
 - `Database::get_all_results($mysql_query_string)` returns a 2D array of table results from the MySQL query string passed as it's parameter.